Multivariate, Heteroscedastic Empirical Bayes via Nonparametric Maximum Likelihood

-\begin{corollary} Every solution to~\eqref{eq-NPMLE} is discrete with a finite number of atoms, supported on the ridgeline manifold $\cm$ defined in~\eqref{eq-ridgeline}.
-Depending on the values of $(\Sigma_i)$ we further bound the support as follows: \begin{enumerate}[(i)] \item (Homoscedastic) If $\Sigma_i= \Sigma$ for all $i$, or if $\Sigma_i = c_i\Sigma$ are proportional up to a sequence $(c_i)$ of positive scalars, the ridgeline manifold~$\cm$ is the convex hull of the data $\mathrm{conv}(\{X_1,\dots, X_n\})$. \item (Diagonal Covariances) If $\Sigma_i$ is a diagonal matrix for every $i$, the ridgeline manifold~$\cm$ is contained in the axis-aligned minimum bounding box of the data
+\begin{prop} Depending on the values of $(\Sigma_i)$ we further bound the support of~$\npmle$ as follows: \begin{enumerate} \item (Homoscedastic) If $\Sigma_i= \Sigma$ for all $i$, or if $\Sigma_i = c_i\Sigma$ are proportional up to a sequence $(c_i)$ of positive scalars, the ridgeline manifold~$\cm$ is the convex hull of the data $\mathrm{conv}(\{X_1,\dots, X_n\})$. \item (Diagonal Covariances) If $\Sigma_i$ is a diagonal matrix for every $i$, the ridgeline manifold~$\cm$ is contained in the axis-aligned minimum bounding box of the data

 where $X_i = (X_{i1},\dots,X_{i\p})$ for all $i$. \item (General Covariances) Let $\overline{k}\ge \underline{k}>0$ be chosen such that $\underline{k}I_\p\preceq\Sigma_i\preceq \overline{k}I_\p$ for all $i$, where $A\preceq B$ means $B-A$ is a symmetric positive semidefinite matrix.
 Choose $r > 0$ and $x_0\in \R^\p$ such that $\|X_i - x_0\|_2\le r$ for all $i$.
 Then the ridgeline manifold~$\cm$ is contained in the ball